strigo/vscode-linear-extension/README.md

 Or maybe they'd like to change the status of the current issue and select another issue to work on.

 * Connecting to linear account via user-specific API key.
-* Setting an issue to the vscode context manually, or by choosing from the user's assigned issues.
+* Setting an issue to the VSCode context manually, or by choosing from the user's assigned issues.
 * Creating issues.
 * Commenting on the current issue.
 * Changing the status of the current issue.